 Authors have often asked what types of articles are suitable for publication in FCR.
 The following categories are to guide potential authors as to the kinds of articles that FCR publishes.
 The categories are not intended to limit authors but instead provide a general idea about the kinds of articles that FCR considers.
 Category descriptions include the type of article in the category, requirements specific to each category, and an example of the background of the members of the editorial staff or board who are likely to review that type of article for publication.

-2. Legal Articles: This category includes the kinds of articles typically found in law reviews, covering topics like child representation, divorce, and custody.
+2. Legal Articles: This category includes the kinds of articles typically found in law reviews, covering topics like child representation, divorce, and custody and, in particular, law reform or practice in these areas.
 Authors will typically be judges, lawyers or legal academics.
 The majority of the citations in this category of articles consist of statutes, case law, court rules, and other law review articles.
-Any social science references are not fundamental and the article is judged by law review criteria.
-Legal topics covered should not be limited to a single jurisdiction, but can use a single jurisdiction to illustrate a problem that many other jurisdictions also encounter.
-Lawyers and the editor review these articles.
+Any social science references are not fundamental, and the article is judged by law review criteria.
+Legal topics covered should not be limited to a single jurisdiction but can use a single jurisdiction to illustrate a problem that many other jurisdictions also encounter.
+Legal articles of a doctrinal nature which solely explain and discuss the substantive law of a particular jurisdiction, or how to reform it, are not suitable for this journal unless the author discusses how the law or reform could apply to jurisdictions broadly.
+Lawyers, legal scholars and the editor review these articles.

-3. Mixed Law and Social Science Articles: These include articles where legal analysis is heavily reliant on social science materials to defend, challenge, or propose modifications to existing law and related public policy.
+3. Mixed Law and Social Science Articles: These include articles where legal analysis and debate are heavily reliant on social science materials to defend, challenge, or propose modifications to existing law and related public policy.
 These articles are not heavily methodological and generally rely upon multiple research studies.
-FCR anticipates they be written by lawyers and/or social scientists alone or working together.
+The FCR anticipates they be written by lawyers and/or social scientists alone or working together.
 Again, a national or international scope on whatever problem is being addressed is preferred.
-Lawyers and social scientists review these articles according to their expertise.
+Lawyers, legal scholars and social scientists review these articles according to their expertise.

-5. Practice Innovations: This category of articles includes discussion of clinical and court-based programs that represent important innovations in family law or dispute resolution practice but do not necessarily have evaluation data to confirm their effectiveness.
-The practice innovation described in the article should have important innovative features that other practitioners, family courts, and communities could replicate.
+5. Practice and Program Innovations: This category of articles includes discussion of clinical and court-based practices and programs that represent important innovations in family law or dispute resolution practice but do not necessarily have evaluation data to confirm their effectiveness.
+The practice or program innovation described in the article should have important innovative features that other practitioners, family courts, and communities could replicate.
 Articles on Integrated Domestic Violence Courts, Family Treatment Courts, programs for self-represented litigants, and other innovations in court services would fit into this category.
-These articles should provide good descriptive information about program design and operation as well as available data on program evaluation.
+These articles should provide good descriptive information about practice or program design and operation as well as available data on practice or program evaluation.
 Articles should include a disclaimer describing any limitations of validating research, as well as plans for future research.
 Lawyers, court administrators, social science experts, or a combination of these experts review this category depending on the subject matter of the proposed innovation.